kailash-manasarovar/statement/docs/timeline/2024/april.md

 - It must be the 28th April, a Sunday, I go to the Chinese restaurant.
 - As I'm walking back home, I pass by a group of gypsies, a small girl running up beside me who I smile at and who gets shy and runs back to the group.
 - They're following along behind me.
-- I'm walking up the Calle Diana and I'm nearly at the end where the tunnel is, and sitting outside the tapas place is a man with the same build as the trumpet teacher, who is sitting with a small girl with blond hair.
+- I'm walking up the Calle Diana and I'm nearly at the end where the tunnel is, and sitting outside the tapas place is a man with the same build as the trumpet teacher, who is sitting with his back to me next to a small girl with blond hair.
 - I believe this is now a trigger to kick off more romance feelings in myself.
-- I believe the drugging in the water at my flat is ramped up at this time.
+- I believe the drugging with aphrodisiacs in the water at my flat is ramped up at this time.

 ## Fake account posts about "peeping at pre-schoolers"

 - I notice a fake account that's interesting.
-- I'm triggered to translate the message under the picture of an eagle due to the symbolism of eagle memes that has run through the cyber stalking.
+- I'm triggered to become interested and translate the message because of the picture of an eagle which is a meme that has been running throughout the cyber stalking.

 ![Initial trigger](../../content/images/fake-accounts/voyeurism-minors/1.jpg)

 !!! warning
-    - The photo of a person here looks remarkably like an AI mix with me in it.
+    - The photo of a the person with glasses here looks remarkably like an AI mix with me in it.

-- I see ""Peeking at adults is no..." translated so I open the image.
+- I see "Peeking at adults is no..." translated so I open the image as it is clearly references voyeurism.

 ![Initial trigger opened](../../content/images/fake-accounts/voyeurism-minors/2.jpg)